 Those committing the sin against the holy spirit will not be released from God’s own just judgment of this sin.
 Hence we say concerning it, not that it will be pardoned (Luke 12:10), but, instead, that it will be judged.
 Those who commit it will stand before the great white throne and will suffer the penalty imposed by our Lord for this sin.
 Subsequently, they will be cast into the lake of fire, which is the second death.
 Thereafter, when death is abolished, and all are made alive at the consummation, they, with all the rest of mankind, will be justified and reconciled to God through the blood of Christ’s cross.

 The crude reasoning that concludes that those who are never “forgiven” 2 will never be saved is a good example of how reasoning from ignorance breeds unbelief and enslaves men in fear and utter despair.
-How many have morbidly imagined that they had committed this sin and spoiled their whole career!
-To the contrary, since Christ died for all that all might live, and all who will be saved will be saved by grace, it follows that eventually all will be saved, that God may be All in all (cf 1 Cor.15:20-28).
+How many have morbidly imagined that they had committed this sin and spoiled their whole career?
+On the contrary, since Christ died for all that all might live, and all who will be saved, will be saved by grace, it follows that eventually all will be saved, that God may be All in all (cf 1 Cor.15:20-28).
 May the reader be granted a realization of this very truth, even as a spirit of thanksgiving to God in recognition of His vast love and saving grace for all mankind.

 A. E. Knoch